compsocialscience/summer-institute/2020/materials/bay_area/post_stratification.md

 # Lesson plan for instructors
 ## Summer Institute in Computational Social Science 2020
 ## Activity, Day 4: Non-probability-based Surveys in Practice
-## Matthew Salganik & Robin Lee [1]
+## Original plan Matthew Salganik & Robin Lee [1], modifications by Nick Camp, Jae Yeon Kim, and Jaren Haber

+### This lesson plan replaces data collection with MTurk by having participants use pre-existing sources of data: either SICSS Duke's MTurk Survey Results, or publicly available data.

 ### Instructor preparation

 To prepare for this activity you should:
 - Carefully read the [lesson plan for participants](lesson_plan_survey_participant.md) and the reading assignments included in it.
-- If you have funds to support MTurk data collection for this activity, prepare one temporary MTurk account for each group that will be collecting data.
-If you don't have funds, you can still do many of the other parts of this activity (e.g., create the survey, analyze the dataset that we have collected).
-- Optional: Set up collaboration tools for programming exercise

 ### Group formation